 Paavo Järvi –

-In the 2010/11 season, Paavo Järvi completed a highly successful ten-year tenure as Music Director of the Cincinnati Symphony Orchestra, leaving behind him a legacy of extensive touring and a discography of sixteen CDs for Telarc.
-In recognition of his work for the orchestra, he has been appointed Music Director Laureate.
+In the 2010/11 season, Järvi completed a highly successful ten-year tenure as Music Director of the Cincinnati Symphony Orchestra, leaving behind a legacy of extensive touring, and 16 award-winning recordings for Telarc.
+In recognition of his work with the orchestra, he was appointed Music Director Laureate, and returns to the orchestra each season.

 Download high resolution photos: